 Covering an area of some 55,277 km², Western Uganda contains twenty six districts and is one of the four regions of Uganda.
-At the Western Uganda Network we aim to provide an ever increasing portfolio of information about Western Uganda, so use us to discover the best things to do, top tourist attractions, where to stay and eat and find hidden attractions in this unspoilt corner of Africa!
+At the Western Uganda Network we aim to provide an ever increasing portfolio of information about Western Uganda, so use us as a guide to discover the best things to do, top tourist attractions, where to stay and eat and find hidden attractions in this unspoilt corner of Africa!

 From the stunning Rwenzori Mountains to National Parks with their abundant wildlife, Western Uganda has so many unspoilt tourist attractions for the visitor including gorilla trekking, museums, lakes and waterfalls.
 When people think of Africa as a tourist destination, Uganda is probably not on top of their list with many not realising that the days of Idi Amin are long gone with the country enjoying long term stability for the last three decades.
 A country unspoilt by commercialised tourism, Uganda is gaining in popularity not least because of a host of awards by organisations such as National Geographic and Lonely Planet recognising it as one of the top travel destinations in the world making tourism growth in Uganda the fastest in Africa.

-As yet largely uncommercialised, Western Uganda has many tourist attractions for the explorer to visit.
+attractions for the explorer to visit.

-As well as the main tourist attractions there are many other activities to enjoy in Western Uganda.
+As well as the main tourist attractions

 A guide to the main towns in and

 places to stay when visiting Western